pairshaped/curlingio-docs/docs/club-management/support.md

 ### Body

 Describe the issue in as much detail as you can.
 The more detail you can provide the faster we can identify the issue.

+## If you do not have admin access yet

+You can alternatively reach out to us directly via email: support@curling.io

+Please note that direct email requests will take longer to respond to than requests sent via in-app support.